So You’ve Completed the CELTA… Now What?

 Congratulations on completing the most reputable course within the EFL teacher training industry!
 It really is quite a feat given that the CELTA is very intense.
-As a newly qualified teacher, you may be tempted to just “chill out” for a while, and that’s okay for a bity—you deserved it—but a big question will soon begin to loom in your thoughts: now what do I do?
+As a newly qualified teacher, you may be tempted to just “chill out” for a while, and that’s okay — you deserved it — but a big question looms in the background: what do I do now?

 Finding a Job

 Perhaps the most obvious answer is entering the job hunt.
-If you’re lucky, the CELTA program you’ve just completed will have some good leads.
-If you’re on your own, you’ve already got a great head start by having the CELTA under your belt—something potential employers look for.
+If you’re lucky, the CELTA program you’ve just completed will give you some good leads.
+You’ve already got a great head start on others by having a CELTA under your belt — something potential employers look for.

 A good way to start is by figuring out where you want to go, and what type of institution you want to teach at, but don’t limit yourself too much in the beginning.
 You’ll need to learn the line between not being too picky and not jumping at the first opportunity thrown at you without asking plenty of questions.